-Arla Foods’ main business priorities for 2019 included annual focal points along the Good Growth 2020 path.
+“Arla Foods’” main business priorities for 2019 included annual focal points along the Good Growth 2020 path.
 They are created by an executive team of managers and approved by the Board of Directors.

-Arla Foods’ “Good Growth 2020” strategy is the right strategy for the industry and market trends.
-In 2018, it launched the calcium transformation Program, which would accelerate the company’s strategy by changing working methods, costs and investments.
-Calcium will strengthen bones, increase efficiency and free up money to reinvest in our growth.
+“Arla Foods’” “Good Growth 2020” strategy is the right technique for the industry and market trends.
+In 2018, it launched the calcium transformation Program, which would accelerate the company’s plan by changing working methods, costs, and investments.
+Ca will strengthen bones, increase efficiency and free up money to reinvest in our growth.
 To this date, the company has contributed 114 million euros, which exceeded the first annual plan of 30 million euros.
-Calcium transformation is more than just cash saving: the company is focused on the forefront of its business, where it can be closer to buyers and consumers (Dairy giant Arla, 2017).
+Calcium transformation is more than just cash saving: the company is focused on the forefront of its business, where it can be closer to buyers and consumers (Dairy giant “Arla”, 2017).

 6 Development of the business model for the food industry of the Republic of Kazakhstan